silb/dropwizard-shiro/README.md

 Override `ShiroBundle.createRealms(T)`.

-### One of my realms has a dependency to an object that is constructed in Service.run(T, Environment).
-How do I pass it to the realm?
+### One of my realms has a dependency to an object that is constructed in Application.run(T, Environment).
+### How do I pass it to the realm?

-Store the object in a field in the service class:
+Store the object in a field in the application class:

 ```java
 public class ApiApplication extends Application<ApiConfiguration> {